iamvikshan/.github/.github/SECURITY.md

 principles and these guidelines:

-- Do not submit a normal issue or pull request in our public repository, instead report through our Bug Bounty or directly to foss@vikshan.tech (If you would like to encrypt, please see the end of these guidelines)
+- Do not submit a normal issue or pull request in our public repository, instead report through our Bug Bounty or directly to foss@vikshan.me (If you would like to encrypt, please see the end of these guidelines)
 - We will review your submission and may follow up for additional details
 - If you have a patch, we will review it and approve it privately; once approved for release you can